ritugala/Automated-Random-Youtube-Video-Player/README.md

 # Automated-Random-Youtube-Video-Playlist-Downloader-And-Player

 Automatically Download a Random Video from a given Youtube Playlist into a required output folder.
+(No Youtube API, scraping used)

 The deployment.bat automatically runs the video (can be merged with Windows Task Scheduler)